Dorey Family of Susan J. Dorey: History and Geography of Jersey and Nova Scotia

 St. John's Anglican Church, Arichat

 St. John's Anglican Church was founded by Jersey settlers in 1828.
-The original structure was replaced in 1895 and is still in use today.
+The original structure was replaced in 1895 by the Oxford Construction Company of Oxford, Nova Scotia and is still in use today.
 Prior to 1828 the residents were visited once or twice a year by the Anglican Rector of Sydney.
 The first minister was Rev. James Allen Shaw.

 "To the Glory of God and in memory of — Wingate, Hattie, Henry, Margaret, Ada, Sophie, Carrie, Willie and Chester Leet Doré."